-- 4.1.1 Applications for the 2025/26 academic year begin 1st October 2024.
-The closing date for applications for this year is 16th December 2024. - 4.1.2 To apply you need to complete the academy's form and submit this directly to the academy by the deadline by contacting the Sixth Form Team on 01621 787882.
-The academy will contact the student applying directly about the outcome of their application. - 4.1.3 Late applications will only be considered where there is a surplus of places in the academy/course(s) applied for once the oversubscription criteria have been applied. - 4.1.4 Admission, where successful, is to the Sixth Form, not to a guaranteed specific course of study.
+- 4.2.1.
+Applications for the 2026/2027 academic year begin 1st October 2025.
+The closing date for applications for this year is 16th December 2025. - 4.2.2.
+To apply you need to complete the academy's form and submit this directly to the academy by the deadline by contacting the Sixth Form Team on 01621 787882.
+The academy will contact the student applying directly about the outcome of their application. - 4.2.3.
+Late applications will only be considered where there is a surplus of places in the academy / course(s) applied for once the oversubscription criteria has been applied. - 4.2.4.
+Admission, where successful, is to the Sixth Form, not to a guaranteed specific course of study.

-4.2 Selection criteria
+4.3.
+Selection criteria

-- 4.2.1 Priority will be given to existing Ormiston Rivers' Year 11 students.
+- 4.3.1.
+Priority will be given to existing Ormiston Rivers' Year 11 students.
 External applications will also be considered, and all admissions to the sixth form will be determined in accordance with the following criteria, in the order set out below: - (i) That the student has attained the specific academic requirements for entry to sixth form, which are published on the sixth form application form and in the sixth form prospectus. - (ii) That there is a suitable course available with a vacancy.
 Group sizes may vary depending on the nature of the subject and availability of resources. - (iii) That the student has demonstrated a commitment to their studies pre-16, evidenced by their school and/or progress report and attendance record.

-4.3 Oversubscription criteria
+4.4.
+Oversubscription criteria

-- 4.3.1 If the academy receives more applications that meet the selection criteria above than there are available places, priority for admission for external applicants will be in line with the oversubscription criteria set out below: - (i) Looked after children and Previously Looked After Children including those students who appear to the academy to have been in state care outside of England and ceased to be in state care as a result of being adopted.3 A Looked After Child is either a child who is in the care of a local authority or being provided with accommodation by a local authority in the exercise of their social services functions (definition used is in Section 22(1) of the Children Act 1989).
-Previously Looked After Children are those who were looked after but
+- 4.4.1.
+If the academy receives more applications that meet the selection criteria above than there are available places, priority for admission for external applicants will be in line with the oversubscription criteria set out below: - (i) Looked after children and Previously Looked After Children including those children who appear to the academy to have been in state care outside of England and ceased to be in state care as a result of being adopted.3 .
+A Looked After Child is either a child who is in the care of a local authority or being provided with accommodation by a local authority in the exercise of their social services functions (definition used is in Section 22(1) of the Children Act 1989).
+Previously Looked After Children are those who were looked after but ceased to be so because they were adopted or became subject to a child arrangement order or special guardianship order immediately following having been looked after.